-In many applications such as radar and stealth technology there would be need of such materials that reflect very minimum radiations.
-Although the conductive additives only improved the reflection loss mechanism which is primary need for EMI shielding.
-For reducing the reflection loss and improving the absorption there would be the requirement of the filler that would have both electric and magnetic dipoles for the interaction of the EM radiation to attenuate it [27, 65, 72].
-To resolve this challenge lot of research done in this regard for synthesis of the desire material, so scientific society made an attempt to add dielectric BaTiO3, TiO2 and magnetic fillers such as $\gamma$ -Fe2O3, Fe3O4, BaFe12O19 etc. within different polymer matrix [35, 107-110].
+In many applications such as radar and stealth technology, there are need of such materials that reflect very minimum radiations.
+To reduce the reflection loss and improving the absorption, it is a requirement of the filler to have both electric and magnetic dipoles for the interaction of the EM radiation to attenuate it [27, 65, 72].
+To resolve this challenge, a lot of research were done for synthesis of the desire material, so scientific society made an attempt to add dielectric BaTiO3, TiO2 and magnetic fillers such as γ -Fe2O3, Fe3O4, BaFe12O19 within different polymer matrix [35, 107-110].

-Parveen Saini et al [107] presents a notable work in literature regarding to stealth technology as well in radar absorbing materials.
-They prepared BaTiO3/PANI nanocomposite through in-situ emulsion method.
-Their XRD and HRTEM results demonstrated the incorporation of the BaTiO3 in the PANI matrix.
+Parveen Saini et al. [107] presents a notable work in literature regarding to stealth technology as well in radar absorbing materials.
+They prepared BaTiO $3$ / PANI nanocomposite through insitu emulsion method.
+Their XRD and HRTEM results demonstrated the incorporation of the BaTiO $3$ in the PANI matrix.
 Moreover, they investigated the nanocomposite over the Ku band (12.4-18) GHz and observed an outstanding SE of -71 dB which is highest achieved value in the literature data.
-The nanocomposite showed an attenuation of greater than 99.99999 % which is totally dependent on the fraction of BaTiO3 NPs that provide dielectric and electrical attributes to the nanocomposite.
-S.W Phang et al [108] synthesized PANI/HA/TiO2 /CNT nanomaterial with different strategy by adding the content filler such TiO2, SWCNT and MWCNT.
+The nanocomposite showed an attenuation greater than 99.99999 % which is totally dependent on the fraction of BaTiO $3$ NPs that provide dielectric and electrical attributes to the nanocomposite.
+S.W Phang et al. [108] synthesized PANI / HA / TiO $2$ / CNT nanomaterial with different strategy by adding the content filler such TiO $2$, SWCNT and MWCNT.
 The varying % of the filler directly influenced the properties like magnetization, dielectric and conductivity of polymer matrix.
-They investigated the nanomaterial for their EMI SE properties and concluded an attenuation of 99.2 % by absorption with wide bandwidth via the PANI/HA/TiO2/SWCNT with 20 % content of SWCNT.
-They further demonstrated that if the amount of SWCNT increased to 60% then there would be the fall of the bandwidth with reflection loss less than -20 dB.
+They investigated the nanomaterial for their EMI SE properties and concluded an attenuation of 99.2 % by absorption with wide bandwidth via the PANI / HA / TiO $2$ / SWCNT with 20 % content of SWCNT.
+They further demonstrated that if the amount of SWCNT increased to 60%, then there would be fall of bandwidth with reflection loss less than -20 dB.